omahs/meso-js/packages/meso-js/README.md

 #### Headless wallet verification

-In cases such as embedded wallets, message signing may need be transparent to the user.
+In cases such as embedded wallets, message signing may need to be transparent to the user.
 In these cases, passing will allow you to perform message signing yourself in the background.